What's a Primary Care Physician (PCP)?

 - has a stiff neck along with a fever

 - has a rapid heartbeat that doesn't slow down

-- accidentally ingests a poisonous substance or too much medication
+- ingests a poisonous substance or too much medicine

 - has had more than minor head trauma

 To find a PCP, start by asking yourself what matters to you.
-For instance, you'll want the PCP's office to take your health insurance and, ideally, be close to home.
-Other things to consider include how helpful and friendly the staff is, how easy it is to get in touch with the PCP, and whether the PCP's office hours will work with your schedule.
+For example, you'll want the PCP's office to take your health insurance and, ideally, be close to home.
+Also consider include how helpful and friendly the staff is, how easy it is to get in touch with the PCP, and whether the office hours work with your schedule.

 Ask for recommendations from friends, neighbors, relatives, and doctors or nurses you already know and trust.

-Once you have a list of candidates, learn what you can about the PCP.
-For instance, does he or she:
+When you have a list of candidates, learn what you can about the PCP.
+For instance, does the PCP:

 - come across as open and friendly or more formal?